2021 NATIONAL RUNNER-UPS

 2018 NFCA NATIONAL COACHING STAFF OF THE YEAR

-The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in eight of the last nine full seasons.
+The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in nine of the last 10 full seasons.
 When Wilson arrived at Florida State after the 2011 season, the Seminoles had finished the year with 286 runs scored, 40 home runs and 238 RBI.
 Overall, the top seven home run totals in program history have come during his eight full years at FSU and of the top eight seasons in each offensive category, the following amounts have come since Wilson arrived in 2012 – RBI (7), runs scored (5), doubles (5), walks (5), batting average (5), stolen bases (3) and hits (2).